ONSdigital/tredegar/src/main/resources/bulletins/Births in England and Wales, 2013.md

 During May 2012 changes were made to the Population Statistics Act, which means that information on the number of previous children and whether previously married is now collected from all mothers at birth registration and not just from married women.
 This will have an impact on a number of tables and [proposals for changes (66.2 Kb Pdf)](http://www.ons.gov.uk/ons/guide-method/user-guidance/health-and-life-events/how-changes-to-population-statistics-act-will-affect-birth-statistics.pdf "How changes to Population Statistics Act will affect birth statistics") to outputs for 2012 and 2013 data were outlined on the ONS website in July 2012.
 Feedback from users was invited.
 No feedback was received and so the outlined changes are being implemented.

 ## Users and Uses of Birth Statistics
-The Office for National Statistics uses births data to:

-produce population estimates and population projections at both national and subnational level,

-quality assure census estimates, and

-report on social and demographic trends.
+The Office for National Statistics uses births data to produce population estimates and population projections at both national and subnational level, quality assure census estimates, and report on social and demographic trends.

 The Department of Health (DH) is a key user of birth statistics.
 Data are used, for example, to plan maternity services, inform policy decisions and monitor child mortality.
 The [Public Health Outcomes Framework](http://www.ons.gov.uk/ons/external-links/other-government-departments/gov-uk/healthy-lives--healthy-people--improving-outcomes.html "Healthy lives, healthy people; Improving outcomes") sets out the desired outcomes for public health and how these are measured.
 This includes indicators related to births.
 Similar indicators are also included within the [NHS Outcomes Framework](http://www.ons.gov.uk/ons/external-links/other-government-departments/gov-uk/nhs-outcomes-framework-2013-to-2014.html "NHS Outcomes Framework 2013 to 2014").